knubie/learning-hoon/post-4.md

 ---
 date: ~2016.6.23
+author: Matthew Steedman
-title: Learning Hoon - Part 2: molds
+title: Learning Hoon - Part 4: Molds
 type: post
-navhome: /blog
+navhome: /learning-hoon
+navdpad: false
+navmode: navbar
+sort: 5
+hide: true
+next: true
 ---

 In the previous post we explored gates and different ways of calling and making them.
 One thing we noticed is that making a gate requires things called `molds` which we don't know much about yet.
 So let's explore them.